Free Case Review (877) NOVICK1 (631) 547-0300

 At Novick & Associates, P.C., our legal team has been helping clients through estate planning and estate litigation in NYC for more than 30 years.
 As a firm with significant achievements and a reputation for top-quality work, we can help you resolve the legal issues that arise when drafting, contesting, or interpreting a will.

 Ideally, a will and/or trust is written in clear, unambiguous language.
-However, there are cases in which these issues are open to interpretation, and there are ambiguities with regard to the division and distribution of assets, the identity of the beneficiaries and tax issues related to the estate.
+However, there are cases in which these issues are open to interpretation, and there are ambiguities concerning the division and distribution of assets, the identity of the beneficiaries, and tax issues related to the estate.
 Novick & Associates P.C. has represented interested parties in asking the court for its interpretation of any and all ambiguous language.
-Every will and trust is written with specific language, some of which can be less than clear with regard to the actual inheritance due to one or more parties, how assets should be divided or other crucial issues.
+Every will and trust is written with specific language, some of which can be less than clear with regard to the actual inheritance due to one or more parties, how assets should be divided, or other crucial issues.

 In New York, if you die without a will, your assets will be subject to the intestate succession laws of the state.
 This means that your estate and property will be distributed to heirs according to New York State law.
 Generally speaking, this process is often lengthy and can lead to added expense and difficulty for family members.